simplygoodwork/gw.css-share-buttons/readme.md

 ## Why use these?

-* Don’t rely on any JavaScript
+* They don’t rely on any JavaScript
 * They look just like the official versions
 * They’re retina friendly
 * Speed